zentity-io/zentity-io.github.io/docs/entity-models/specification.md

 ##### `"boolean"`

 Indicates that the values of an attribute must be supplied as JSON compliant boolean values (`true` or `false`).

+##### `"date"`

+Indicates that the values of an attribute must be supplied as JSON compliant string values.
+Additionally, date attributes must include a param called `"format"` that contains an [Elasticsearch date format](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html).
+Date values are queried and returned in the specified format.
+This is both useful and necessary when querying date fields across indices that have disparate date formats.

 ## `"resolvers"`